-- The next day, drain and rinse the cashews and place them in a food processor and process them into a paste.
+- The next day, drain and rinse the cashews, place them in a food processor or high-speed blender, and process them into a paste.

 - Add spices and continue to mix until fully combined.

-- Wash the kale and tear the leaves into large pieces and set aside to dry or use a salad spinner to dry the leaves.
+- Wash the kale and tear the leaves into large pieces and set aside to dry.
+You can also use a salad spinner to dry the leaves.
 Don't skip this step.
 If you skip drying the kale, the cheese mix won't stick to the leaves.

-- Place the dried kale into a large mixing bowl.
-Add the cheese mixture and massage into each of the kale leaves until each leaf is heavily coated.
-Massaging the kale helps to break down the fiber in the leaves so don't be afraid to really rub the cheese mixture in.
-Make sure to get the cheese mixture in all the nooks and crannies of the kale leaves.
+- Place the kale into a large mixing bowl.
+Add the cashew cheese mixture and massage into each of the kale leaves until each leaf is heavily coated.
+Massaging the kale helps break down the fiber in the leaves, so don't be afraid to rub the cheese mixture in.
+Make sure to get the cheese mixture in all the nooks and crannies of the leaves.

-- Place a single layer of prepared kale chips onto a Teleflex-lined dehydrator tray.
-If you don’t have a Teleflex sheet, just go ahead and use an unlined tray, they’ll probably be okay.
-I only use a lined sheet so that I can catch any cheesy “drippings” that I may or may not eat after removing the chips from the dehydrator.
+- Line the dehydrator tray with a Teleflex sheet.
+If you don’t have a Teleflex sheet, go ahead and use an unlined tray, they’ll probably be okay.
+I only use a lined sheet so that I can catch any cheesy “drippings.”

-- Dehydrate at 105 until fully crisp, which takes approximately 3 hours.
+- Set the dehydrator to 105 degrees Fahrenheit and dehydrate until fully crisp, approximately three hours.